TwistNet-2D: Learning Second-Order Channel Interactions via Spiral Twisting for Texture Recognition: Experiments

+Among parameter-matched architectures, \TwistNet-18 achieves the highest accuracy on DTD and CUB-200 and the second-highest on FMD and Flowers-102.
+On DTD it improves over ResNet-18 by 6.4 points and over SE-ResNet-18 by 9.1 points.
+The latter comparison is informative because SE-ResNet-18 places the same SE-style attention used inside MH-STCI on top of the same backbone, but applies it to first-order features rather than to the second-order interaction field; the 9.1-point gap therefore isolates the effect of acting on co-occurrence channels rather than on raw features.
+ConvNeXtV2-Nano underperforms even ResNet-18 across all four datasets despite having 34\% more parameters, consistent with the broader observation that ConvNeXt-style designs depend heavily on large-scale pretraining.

-\paragraph{Comparison with FastViT-SA12.} We analyze performance differences through the lens of what discriminative features each dataset emphasizes. \TwistNet achieves the largest gains on DTD (+3.1\%) and CUB-200 (+11.9\%), both datasets where \textit{local periodic patterns}---textile weaves and feather barbs---serve as primary discriminative cues.
-In contrast, FastViT shows advantages on FMD (+1.5\%) and Flowers-102 (+1.4\%), where material reflectance and global color distributions play a more significant role than local co-occurrence statistics.
-This aligns with our design motivation: STCI explicitly computes pairwise correlations that capture periodic microstructures, whereas FastViT's token mixing aggregates global context more effectively.
+The comparison with FastViT-SA12 reveals a regime split rather than a uniform ranking. \TwistNet shows its largest advantages on DTD ($+3.1$ points) and CUB-200 ($+11.9$ points), benchmarks in which local periodic patterns---textile weaves, feather barbs---serve as the primary discriminative cue.
+FastViT-SA12 retains a small advantage on FMD ($+1.5$) and Flowers-102 ($+1.4$), benchmarks in which material reflectance and global color distributions play a larger role.
+This pattern is consistent with the design intent of STCI: explicit cross-position correlations are most useful where local periodic microstructure carries the class signal, and global token mixing remains advantageous where appearance statistics dominate.

-\paragraph{Effect of model scale without pretraining.} Group~2 models (ConvNeXt-Tiny, Swin-Tiny) contain ${\sim}$28M parameters---2.4$\times$ more than Group~1---yet perform dramatically worse across all benchmarks.
-ConvNeXt-Tiny drops to 3.2\% on CUB-200 and 11.1\% on DTD, while Swin-Tiny reaches only 32.2\% on DTD and 33.0\% on CUB-200.
-This is consistent with well-documented observations that high-capacity architectures require large-scale pretraining to realize their potential~\cite{dosovitskiy2021vit,liu2022convnet}: without ImageNet initialization, their excess capacity leads to severe overfitting on datasets with only a few thousand training images.
-The contrast is stark---\TwistNet-18 with 11.59M parameters outperforms ConvNeXt-Tiny (27.86M) by 34.7\% on DTD and 58.6\% on CUB-200---underscoring that architectural inductive bias, not raw model capacity, determines performance in data-limited regimes.
-This result highlights a practical advantage of lightweight, parameter-efficient designs: they generalize effectively without relying on large-scale pretraining.

-\paragraph{Fine-grained recognition.} On CUB-200, \TwistNet-18 (61.8\%) outperforms all parameter-matched baselines by a substantial margin, exceeding FastViT-SA12 by 11.9\% and RepViT-M1.5 by 2.1\%.
-We attribute this to the nature of bird species discrimination: subtle differences in feather barb patterns and plumage striations are inherently \textit{periodic microstructures} that STCI captures effectively.
-On Flowers-102, FastViT-SA12 (59.9\%) marginally outperforms \TwistNet (58.5\%) by 1.4\%, as flower classification relies more on petal color gradients---features better characterized by global context aggregation.
-This dataset-dependent behavior validates that \TwistNet provides targeted inductive bias for texture-discriminative tasks.